Summer College Application Tasks for Rising Seniors

 Not all schools require an essay.
 Common App schools, the University of Washington, and Western do require an essay.
 Check your schools' Admissions websites to be sure.

-If you have Common App schools, see the Common App 2018-2019 Essay Prompts.
+If you have Common App schools, see Common App First Year Essay Prompts.

 If you are applying to Western Washington University, see WWU Freshman Essay Questions which also has Activity List guidance.